-Kenn's international speaking engagements include the Internet Librarian International conference in London, the VALA: Libraries, Technology and the Future biennial conference in Melbourne, Australia, SLA Australia / New Zealand Chapter in Melbourne, and a joint meeting of SLA ANZ and the Library and Information Association of New Zealand in Auckland.
+Kenn currently serves as a member of the Coalition to Advance Learning in Archives, Libraries and Museums' Collective Wisdom research cohort, exploring cross-sector professional development and continuing education opportunities across the LAM landscape.
+His international speaking engagements include the Internet Librarian International conference in London, the VALA: Libraries, Technology and the Future biennial conference in Melbourne, Australia, SLA Australia / New Zealand Chapter in Melbourne, and a joint meeting of SLA ANZ and the Library and Information Association of New Zealand in Auckland.

 His work in libraries, as a museum professional, and as a college instructor have informed his passion for exploring the new roles for libraries, archives and museums and the professionals working in them in an era of accelerated technological change and resource challenges.
 Kenn’s current research interests include digital humanities, promoting historical and cultural resources through social media, crowd-sourced metadata for increased access to archival collections, leveraging civic open data and big data via infographics and data visualization, and libraries, archives and museums as news aggregators and civic journalism outlets.

 Kenn distills developments from across the technology, business and media landscapes in his assessment of new tools and resources to help libraries, archives and museums strengthen their community engagement and to remain not just relevant, but vital cornerstones of society.